From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Conclusions

 We apply the NILC method to remove foreground components in the observations from both LATs and SAT, utilizing six frequency channels for LATs and fifteen for SAT.
 We observe a significant reduction in the power of the cleaned maps, owing to the method’s objective of minimizing the total variance.
 For polarization, we expect noise and foreground residuals to have minimal impact on the delensing procedure, as discussed in our prior work \cite{chen2025delensing}.
-For temperature, it is well known that the ILC method is less effective in suppressing compact extragalactic foregrounds.
-In our analysis, we retain these residuals, as we expect them to have a negligible impact on our results.
-A more detailed investigation of this issue is left for future work.
+For temperature maps, it is well established that the ILC-based cleaning is less effective at suppressing compact foregrounds.
+Due to their non-Gaussianity and correlations with the underlying matter distribution, residual extragalactic foregrounds can bias the internally-reconstructed lensing signal at the several-percent level \cite{schaan2019foreground,osborne2014extragalactic,sailer2020lower,darwish2023optimizing}.
+Such bias can then propagate into the delensing procedure and subsequently affect the likelihood analysis \cite{baleato2022impact}.
+A similar bias may also arise from the non-Gaussianity of Galactic foregrounds \cite{abril2025impact,beck2020impact}.
+However, \cite{abril2025impact} demonstrates that, for an SO-like experiment employing MV HILC, the bias induced by Galactic foregrounds remains safely below the reconstruction uncertainty.
+Consistent conclusions are reported in \cite{beck2020impact}, where no significant additional bias is found after foreground cleaning, enabling an unbiased measurement of the tensor-to-scalar ratio after delensing.
+In addition, our own analysis incorporating explicit foreground-mitigation strategies (Appendix~\ref{sec: bh_app}) yields constraints on $r$ that agree well with our baseline results.
+Based on these findings, we conclude that the baseline analysis remains robust against residual foreground contamination.
+Nonetheless, a more systematic optimization and evaluation of foreground-induced reconstruction biases will be pursued in future work.

 We perform internal lensing reconstruction using simulated data from ground-based LATs, incorporating both temperature and polarization information.
 External LSS tracers such as CIB and galaxy number density are further included in the pipeline.